 3. My personal dedication to sustainability matters because…

 “…we are all impacted by climate change.
 Not just animals, nature, agriculture, and the economy, but also human beings, both psychological and physical.
 I can’t shake the memories of that day in the late seventies when I was walking to school.
 The water was knee-high in the streets.
 Nowadays, dry areas have more snow than some mountains.
 And unexpected weather events like the Alexa snow storm of 2013 and flash floods in Wadi Zarqa Ma’in of 2018, that lead to the deaths of 21 students on a school trip, are etched in my mind forever.
 This event lead me to contribute to flood risk studies and the introduction of an Early Warning System.”

 “Governments around the world should be working side by side to come up with comprehensive studies, research, and innovative solutions to deal with the impact of climate change.
 They should move forward with Paris agreement in order to achieve the SDGs and to empower new generations.”

 Nuffic & Sustainability

-In a new five-part series, we introduce you to five of our partners from all walks of life who are making an impact with regard to sustainability.
+In a new series, we introduce you to a number of our partners from all walks of life who are making an impact with regard to sustainability.
 Read more about our efforts on sustainable student mobility.